Robert Smith (musician): Early life

 Robert James Smith was born in Blackpool on 21 April 1959, the third of four children of Rita Mary (née Emmott) and James Alexander Smith.
 He came from a musical family, as his father sang and his mother played the piano.
 Raised as a Catholic, he later became an atheist.
 When he was three years old, his family moved to Horley, where he attended St Francis' Primary School.
 When he was six, his family moved to Crawley, where he attended St. Francis' Junior School.
 He later attended Notre Dame Middle School from 1970 to 1972, and St Wilfrid's Comprehensive School from 1972 to 1977.
 He and his younger sister Janet received piano lessons as children.
 He later quipped, "[Janet] was a piano prodigy, so sibling rivalry made me take up guitar because she couldn't get her fingers around the neck."
 He told Smash Hits that in 1966, when he turned seven years old, his older brother Richard taught him "a few basic chords" on guitar.

 Smith began taking classical guitar lessons from the age of nine with a student of guitarist John Williams, whom he called a "really excellent guitarist".
 He said, "I learned a lot, but got to the point where I was losing the sense of fun.
 I wish I'd stuck with it."
 He has said his guitar tutor was "horrified" by his playing.
 He gave up formal tuition and began teaching himself to play by ear, listening to his older brother's record collection.
 He was 13 or 14 when he became more serious about rock music and "started to play and learn frenetically".
 Up until December 1972, he did not have a guitar of his own and had been borrowing his brother's, so his brother gave him the guitar for Christmas.
 Smith said of this gift, "I'd commandeered it anywayso whether he was officially giving it to me at Christmas or not, I was going to have it!"
 Rock biographer Jeff Apter maintains that the guitar Smith received for Christmas of 1972 was from his parents, and equates this item with Smith's Woolworths "Top 20" guitar that was later used on many of the Cure's earliest recordings.
-Smith was quoted in several earlier sources as saying he purchased the guitar himself for £20 in 1978.
+Smith has given differing accounts of the instrument’s origin, at times stating in interviews that he purchased the guitar himself for £20 in 1978.